redhat-cop/infra.aap_configuration/roles/credential_types/README.md

 ## Description

-An Ansible Role to create Credential Types on Ansible Controller.
+An Ansible Role to create/update/remove Credential Types on Ansible Controller.

 ## Requirements